Data Sheet: Help! (New Thoughts)

 This pretty much guarantees that any problem you hit will be echoed across the Internet by solution seekers who all have a similar WIDU mind-set.
 Which is how the “this product is complete rubbish” wildfire so easily rages over the World Wide Web.

 You’d be right to stop me at this point to remind me that this WIDU has been the engine of modern science since the days of Isaac Newton.
 But there’s a very important distinction between the WIDU you know and the WIDU you don’t know.
-Knowing what you don’t know is how the science gets started.
-When you don’t know what you don’t know—WIDU²—the deep rabbit-holes open.
+Knowing what you don’t know is how science gets started.
+When you don’t know what you don’t know—WIDU squared, you might say—the deep rabbit-holes open.

 What do we do about this?
 The advice in “Data Sheet: Help!” remains true: understand your problem as thoroughly as you can and share it with as much relevant detail as you can muster.
 This is the best way to engage the interest of other forum members.